-Look for contractors who have a team of certified technicians and have continuous training to keep up with the ever changing industry.
-It is also an added benefit to find a company who has been honored and awarded by well known companies.
+Look for contractors who have a team of certified technicians and have continuous training to keep up with the ever-changing industry.
+It is also an added benefit to find a company that has been honored and awarded by well-known companies.
 At the end of the day, you want to select a contractor you trust.

-Last, we suggest you head online at conduct some additional research.
-Read Google review and check to see if you see them on the Better Business Bureau.
-Installing a new furnace is a big investment that you want to carefully evaluate and before you ultimately select them.
+Last, we suggest you head online to conduct some additional research.
+Read Google reviews and check to see if you see them on the Better Business Bureau.
+Installing a new furnace is a big investment that you want to carefully evaluate before you ultimately select them.